QuotaClub

 16:30–17:30CRM hygiene + day-close

-Most Australian SDRs are at their desk (or kitchen table) by 8:00am.
-The first 30 minutes are typically spent reviewing overnight inbound (form fills, demo requests, content downloads), scanning the pipeline for accounts at the right stage to follow up, and writing a list of priorities for the day.
-Strong SDRs write the priority list the night before so the morning is execution, not planning.
+In this example, the first block is spent reviewing overnight inbound (form fills, demo requests, content downloads), scanning the pipeline for accounts at the right stage to follow up, and writing a list of priorities for the day.
+A different team may start later, work another time zone or begin with training.

-The pre-call block.
-Send the personalised emails and LinkedIn DMs you queued up the day before, respond to overnight replies, and scan the prospect list for the morning’s call block.
-Most SDRs build a list of 30 to 50 contacts to dial in the morning, with notes on the trigger event or hook for each one.
+This example uses the pre-call block to send personalised emails and LinkedIn messages you queued up the day before, respond to overnight replies, and scan the prospect list for the morning’s call block.
+The list size should come from the employer’s expectations, not a generic target.

 Phone is on do-not-disturb, Slack is closed, the call list is open, and the focus is total.
 SDRs who interleave dialling with Slack messages end the block having made fewer calls than intended.
 The cost is real.